-ZEVs or NZEVs are not offered as a temporary placeholder for a vehicle that may or may not be offered for sale in the future; and
+ZEVs or NZEVs are not offered as a temporary placeholder for a vehicle that may or may not be offered for sale in the future;

 ZEVs or NZEVs do not conflict with safety standards that the fleet owner is subject to, if applicable, as prescribed under title 8, CCR, by the California Department of Industrial Relations, Division of Occupational Safety and Health, comparable federal or state health and safety laws where the vehicle operates, or federal highway safety laws.
-The fleet owner must identify which of these safety laws or standards would be in conflict and for what reasons in their application.
+The fleet owner shall identify which of these safety laws or standards would be in conflict and for what reasons in their application;

+The chassis or complete vehicle manufacturer shall have been issued an Executive Order(s) to certify vehicles or chassis that can be sold in California for one or more chassis or complete vehicles for at least 3 model years of the previous 5 model years;

+The manufacturer is not in bankruptcy or in bankruptcy proceedings; and

+The manufacturer offers a powertrain warranty period for at least three years or 50,000 miles, whichever occurs first, for zero-emission powertrain components.

-If the Executive Officer identifies any manufacturer or authorized dealer that offers for sale a ZEV or NZEV chassis, or complete ZEV or NZEV in the same or next higher weight class, except for Class 8 vehicles which must only be in the same weight class, in the needed configuration, with the needed frame attachments, and on which the identified body submitted in section 2013.2(d)(2)(A) or an equivalent body from another manufacturer or authorized dealer that can perform the same primary intended function can be installed, the Executive Officer will supply the manufacturer or authorized dealer name to the fleet owner applicant, deny the exemption request, and remove the vehicle configuration from the ZEV Purchase Exemption List pursuant to section 2013.2(d)(2)(G).
+If the Executive Officer identifies any manufacturer or authorized dealer that offers for sale a ZEV or NZEV chassis, or complete ZEV or NZEV in the same or next higher weight class, except for Class 8 vehicles which shall only be in the same weight class, in the needed configuration, with the needed frame attachments, and on which the identified body submitted in section 2013.2(d)(2)(A) or an equivalent body from another manufacturer or authorized dealer that can perform the same primary intended function can be installed, the Executive Officer shall supply the manufacturer or authorized dealer name to the fleet owner, deny the exemption request, and remove the vehicle configuration from the ZEV Purchase Exemption List pursuant to section 2013.2(d)(2)(G).

-If the Executive Officer cannot identify any manufacturer that offers a ZEV or NZEV chassis, or complete ZEV or NZEV for sale in the needed configuration and weight class, the vehicle configuration will be added to the ZEV Purchase Exemption List specified in section 2013.2(d)(1) if the configuration is included in section 2013.2(d)(1)(A).
+If the Executive Officer cannot identify any manufacturer that offers a ZEV or NZEV chassis, or complete ZEV or NZEV for sale in the needed configuration and weight class, the vehicle configuration shall be added to the ZEV Purchase Exemption List specified in section 2013.2(d)(1) if the configuration is included in section 2013.2(d)(1)(A).

-The Executive Officer will rely on information gathered from fleet owners or manufacturers, including information gathered to comply with other CARB-administered programs, manufacturer websites, manufacturer documentation, authorized dealers, CARB-issued Executive Orders, and their good engineering and business judgement to determine whether any vehicle configuration listed on the ZEV Purchase Exemption List specified in section 2013.2(d)(1) no longer meets the criteria specified in section 2013.2(d)(2)(C) through (G).
-If such a determination is made, on the Advanced Clean Fleets website, the Executive Officer will notify the public of the determination by posting the vehicle configuration, weight class, and exemption expiration date on and after which the vehicle will no longer be eligible to purchase as an ICE vehicle from the ZEV Purchase Exemption List, which shall be the first day of the month after 180 calendar days after posting the determination.
+The Executive Officer shall rely on information gathered from fleet owners or manufacturers, including information gathered to comply with other CARB-administered programs, manufacturer websites, manufacturer documentation, authorized dealers, CARB-issued Executive Orders, and their good engineering judgement to determine whether any vehicle configuration listed on the ZEV Purchase Exemption List specified in section 2013.2(d)(1) no longer meets the criteria specified in section 2013.2(d)(2)(C) through (G).
+If such a determination is made, on the Advanced Clean Fleets website, the Executive Officer shall notify the public of the determination by posting the vehicle configuration, weight class, and exemption expiration date on and after which the vehicle shall no longer be eligible to purchase as an ICE vehicle from the ZEV Purchase Exemption List, which shall be the first day of the month after 180 calendar days after posting the determination.

-The Executive Officer will notify the fleet owner by email whether the exemption has been approved within 45 calendar days from the date a complete application is received.
-If the Executive Officer does not respond within this timeframe, the exemption will be deemed approved.
+The Executive Officer shall notify the fleet owner by email whether the exemption has been approved within 45 calendar days from the date a complete application is received.
+If the Executive Officer does not respond within this timeframe, the exemption shall be deemed approved.

-Fleet owners whose exemption request has been granted must comply with the reporting and recordkeeping requirements specified in sections 2013.3(g) and 2013.4(e).
+Fleet owners whose exemption request has been granted shall comply with the reporting and recordkeeping requirements specified in sections 2013.3(g) and 2013.4(f).

-A vehicle being replaced pursuant to the exemption in section 2013.2(d) must be removed from the California fleet within 30 calendar days of receiving the replacement vehicle.
-Fleet owners must meet the reporting requirements specified in section 2013.3(c)(2)(N).
+Fleet owners shall meet the reporting requirements specified in section 2013.3(g).